reinbach/datashare/README.rst

 Updates to tabular data in the browser being pushed to other users viewing the data in "real time".

-_inspired by and heavily borrowed from https://github.com/sdiehl/minichat_
+Inspired by and heavily borrowed from https://github.com/sdiehl/minichat